 Practice Makes Perfect

-If ever you want to learn how to make steak, the best way is to try our Sampler Set cooking 4 different types of steaks.
+If ever you want to practice on how to make the perfect steak, the best way is to try our Steak Lover Box with 4 different types of steaks.

 As you cook each steak, get a feel for when it’s ready (not too loose, and never firm).